unixorn/unixorn/README.md

 - 🔭 When I'm not maintaining my various lists and projects, I’m usually tinkering on some IOT (More specifically, [Home Assistant](https://unixorn.github.io/tags/home-assistant/) projects or playing around with some ARM single board computers, ESP32s or ESP8266s.
 - ⚡ I enjoy cooking, especially baking.
 - ⚡ I enjoy hiking and have summited a couple fourteeners (Quandary and Mt.
 Bierstadt).
-- 🦐 I have a nanotank for neocaridina shrimp.
+- 🦐 I keep nanotanks for neocaridina shrimp.

 If you like the lists I'm maintaining or the other projects I blog about, you can [sponsor me](https://github.com/sponsors/unixorn), or buy geeky swag from my [spreadshirt](https://www.spreadshirt.com/shop/user/unixorn/?srEdit=pa#?affiliateId=11625) and [redbubble](https://www.redbubble.com/people/unixorn/shop) shops.